CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Following the tradition, I will make a mnemonic: *Shoot off the top.* (Cricket)

 ![shorthand image](assets/manual-bits/sh-text-m011.png){: .man}\
-Manual: sh, sha, sr, shed, Tisri, shred, school
+Manual: sh, sha, sr, shed, Tisri, shred, school,

 In the compound Sh the h circle is made smaller for neatness; sh is distinguished from sr by the way it is joined.
 Thus compare shed, Tisri, shred, school.

 ![shorthand image](assets/teach-1-bits/pra-t105.jpg){: .teach1}\
-Teaching 1: pra
+Teaching 1: pra,

 It is usual to write a vowel following R attached to an upright letter from the top, as `pra`.
 This is to save time, and to avoid going round the circle twice.

 ![shorthand image](assets/teach-1-bits/sh-t106.jpg){: .teach1}\
-Teaching 1: shro, sho
+Teaching 1: shro, sho,

 If the combination SHR is desired, it is shown by continuing the next letter from the bottom, instead of the top of the circle, as shro, but sho.